IagoAbal/haskell-bv/README.md

 Running the test suite
 --------------------

-If you wish to run the test suite simply install (or just configure) the package with the flag _test_ enabled and an executable _bv-tester_ will be generated.
+If you wish to run the test suite simply:

-    cabal instal bv -ftest
+    cabal configure -ftest
+    cabal build

+Then run:

+    dist/build/bv-tester/bv-tester

 Performance
 ----------

+**Tip:** For best performance compile with _-fgmp_.

-The _BV_ datatype is simply a pair of an _Int_, to represent the size, and an arbitrary-precision _Integer_, to represent the value of a bit-vector.
-Both fields are strict, and further GHC is being instructed to unbox strict fields within the module.
+The _BV_ datatype is simply a pair of an _Int_, to represent the _size_, and an arbitrary-precision _Integer_, to represent the _value_ of a bit-vector.

-Most bit-vector operations are simple wrappers around _Integer_ operations, and thus we rely heavily on inlining.
-I hope this library is as efficient as the underlyning implementation of _Integer_, plus some small overhead, but I did not test it rigorously.
-Please feel free to comment.
+Both fields are strict, and we instruct GHC to unbox strict fields.
+Further, we ask GHC to inline virtually all bit-vector operations.
+When inlined, GHC should be able to remove any overhead associated with the _BV_ data type, and unbox bit-vector sizes.
+Performance should depend mostly on the _Integer_ data type implementation.